Dick Cheney: Secretary of Defense (1989–1993)

 President George H. W. Bush nominated Cheney for the office of Secretary of Defense immediately after the U.S. Senate failed to confirm John Tower for that position.
 The senate confirmed Cheney by a vote of 92 to 0 and he served in that office from March 1989 to January 1993.
 He directed the United States invasion of Panama and Operation Desert Storm in the Middle East.
 In 1991, he was awarded the Presidential Medal of Freedom by Bush.
-Later that year, he received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.
+Later that year, he received the U.S. senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.

-Cheney has said his time at the Pentagon was the most rewarding period of his public service career, calling it "the one that stands out."
-In 2014, Cheney recounted that when he met with President George H. W. Bush to accept the offer, he passed a painting in the private residence entitled The Peacemakers, which depicted President Lincoln, General Grant, and William Tecumseh Sherman.
+Cheney said that his time at the Pentagon was the most rewarding period of his public service career, calling it "the one that stands out."
+In 2014, Cheney recounted that when he met with President Bush to accept the offer, he passed a painting in the private residence entitled The Peacemakers, which depicted President Lincoln, General Grant, and William Tecumseh Sherman.
 "My great-grandfather had served under William Tecumseh Sherman throughout the war," Cheney said, "and it occurred to me as I was in the room as I walked in to talk to the President about becoming Secretary of Defense, I wondered what he would have thought that his great-grandson would someday be in the White House with the President talking about taking over the reins of the U.S. military."